-All required reading assignments may be downloaded from this website or from other websites available on the worldwide web.
+All required reading assignments may be downloaded from this website or from other websites.
 Other practical field assignments may be made requiring interviews, site visits, or attendance at meetings.
 Additional reading related to the topics covered is encouraged, but not required.
 These UCC Institutes are enrichment opportunities for all members of the UCC who want to learn more about the history, polity, theology and ministry of the UCC.

 Required reading assignments are linked below.
 Many are in pdf format; you can download a reader here. http://get.adobe.com/reader/ Listed are the required readings and assignments in preparation for engagement at the institute.
 Supplemental readings have been provided and are helpful in providing a more depth look at topics.
 These UCC Institutes are enrichment opportunities for all members of the UCC who want to learn more about the history, polity, theology and ministry of the UCC.
 Everyone is welcome; when attending the institutes for successful completion, please make a commitment to attend the entire time.

 Goals for the Theology Institute:

 - Theological documents and texts (e.g. Statement of Faith, Basis of Union, Prism articles, various working papers of the national setting, ecumenical documents, pronouncements of General Synod, etc.

 - Worship (including Book of Worship, New Century and other hymnals)

 - Creeds and confessions (“testimonies, not tests” of what is commonly held among us)

 IF THIS IS YOUR FIRST INSTITUTE:

 Read the complete “Short Course on the History of the UCC”